Gailpositive/Darey.io-Projects-1-10/README.md

 # PROJECT BASE LEARNING LEARNING (PBL) :PROJECT 1-10

  Welcome to my documentation process with darey.io as a devOps/cloud engineer.
-These projects outlines both aux projects, introduction process into the world of web-stack deployment and technologies.
+These projects outlines both aux projects, introduction process into the world of web-stack development & deployment and technologies.

  A more detailed implementation of these projects are stored in the repository.